ton-community/ton-docs/docs/develop/smart-contracts/learn/deployment.md

 Steps to deploy a smart contract on TON blockchain:

-1. Compile func to fift.
+1. Compile FunC to fift.
 2. Wrap the bytecode to BoC.
 3. Execute the message address destination(address of the new contract)
 4. Top up balance for this address.